Internship and establishment of the official

 FPH

-The internship is a probationary period, i.e. a probationary period, the purpose of which is to enable the employer’s administration to ensure that you demonstrate professional capacity to perform the duties corresponding to your grade.
+The internship is a probationary period, i.e. a probationary period, the purpose of which is to enable the employer administration to ensure that you demonstrate professional abilities to perform the duties corresponding to your grade.

-According to the body in which you are appointed as a public servant trainee, the probationary period may include a period of compulsory training.
+According to the body in which you are appointed as a public servant trainee, the probationary period may include a period of mandatory training.

 At the end of the probationary period, you are eligible to become a permanent civil servant.

-You are appointed as a probationary public servant when you are recruited into the hospital public service as a result of contest or a procedure for recruitment without competition.
+You are appointed as a public servant trainee when you are recruited into the hospital public service as a result of contest or a procedure for recruitment without competition.

-You may also be appointed as a probationary official in career when you change body as a result of a competition or internal promotion.
+You may also be appointed as a probationary official in the course of a career when you change body as a result of a competition or internal promotion.

-For example, internship waivers are provided for winners of internal competitions for access to category C hospital bodies.
+For example, internship exemptions are provided for the winners of internal competitions for access to category C hospital bodies.

 If you are already a full civil servant and subject to a traineeship, you remain in your previous grade and are seconded for traineeship in your new grade.

-If the special status of your new corps provides for an exemption from probationary periods, you are directly admitted to your new rank.
+If the special status of your new corps provides for an exemption from probationary periods, you will be directly established in your new grade.

 Where your appointment as a probationary official occurs as a result of your admission to a competition or as a result of your internal promotion, you may, in certain cases, request the postponement of your appointment.

-This means that you can request a deferral of your appointment if your appointment is not possible due to your health condition.
+Thus, you can request the postponement of your appointment if your appointment is not not possible due to your health condition.

-You must provide a medical certificate issued by a licensed physician.
+In support of your application, you must provide a medical certificate from a licensed physician.

 In the event of a challenge to the medical certificate by the appointing authority, the request for postponement shall be submitted to the medical advice.